precisely/rapids/doc/architecture.md

 10. Starting.

-  The `start!` function generates a StackFrame where the address is the continuation which identifies the beginning of the flow.
+  The `start!` function generates a StackFrame where the address is the partition function which identifies the beginning of the flow.
 Bindings are generated from the arguments provided via `start!` to the flow.
 For example, the above expression starting the greeting flow produces a stack frame: `(StackFrame. #address<greeting/0>, {:excited? true}, nil)`.

   Remember, these values are the address, the bindings and the data-key.
 The `start!`  function allocates an empty array for the stack, the initial frame is pushed onto the stack, and the main loop is invoked with a `nil` argument.
 The result of the main loop is processed as described below, saving the state of computation to durable storage, and an object which allows resuming the computation is returned.